rlsalcido24/lakehouse_utils/README.md

 ### Automated 'to the moon' CUJ

 I) Create a seperate dev branch of your dbt project.
 Execute dbt seed (if you haven't already).
-Run the helper function_to_macro.py file on Databricks (easiest way is by importing as a repo).
+Run the helper convert_to_databricks.py file (either locally or within Databricks).
 Obvserve that all your Snowflake/Redshift models have now been automatically refactored to reference relevant macros, therefore making it possible to build these models in Databricks.

 II) dbt run.

 III) Execute unit tests to ensure that the models built in Databricks match the models built on Snowflake/Redshift.

-IV) Once you have sufficient confidence copy the directory from the models directory of the dev branch to the models directory of the main branch and name the directory something different to differentiate it from the Snowflake/Redshift models (ie Snow and Databricks)
+IV) Once you have sufficient confidence merge the dev branch into master and update your dbt run to refrence the transpiled logic.

 V) Build models in both systems until sufficient confidence is instilled to run the models solely on one system.